woog97/woog97.github.io/index.md

  - this website
    - need to figure out how to put sub points or checkboxes.
    - also how to make them do something (such as change theme)
+   - lastly, need to remove "date" from displaying on site leaf nodes

 ## hobbies